 The Warden followed closely as Admonitor stomped around the prisongrounds, the both of them shouting at each soldier to 'get back to work' and to 'engage the prison in its normal activities'.

-The Warden knew this was bad, and dreaded the fallout, but could do nor say nothing.
-In doing so, he would reveal what he was hiding fearfully from the Colonel.
-The truth was that the Colonel, in his life, had not only killed thousands of Gibberlings, but had absolutely massacred and mutilated droves and droves of them.
+The Colonel, in his life, had killed thousands of Gibberlings.
+But he didn't stop there.
+He had viciously massacred and mutilated droves and droves of them.
 He hated Gibberlings.
 He hated them with a fiery, hateful, vicious passion.

 Colonel Kahruvel was so notorious in his executions that the Imperial Army commanders had to find some way to get him off of the front lines, because the mere sight of his executions of Gibberlings in the field of battle was killing Imperial morale.
-He actually took his sweet time doing it, pausing in battle to enjoy every single second.
+He enjoyed every moment: the gutting, the cutting, the roaring, the laughing...

-Luckily, when First Sergeant Trask Orfin approached Obadji, Colonel Admonitor allowed him to speak briefly with his second-in-command in private.
+Luckily, when First Sergeant Trask Orfin approached Obadji, Colonel Admonitor allowed him to speak briefly with his second-in-command with privacy.
 They took this opportunity to improvise a plan.

-Obadji and Trask cleared the guards out of the top of the prison tower, and conversed about the situation there.
+Obadji and Trask cleared the guards out of the top of a prison tower, and discussed the situation.

 "I am unsure of what to do," the Yasskul sighed.
 "If I get the entire prison back to work, the Gibberlings will have to resume as well.
 The typical prisoners' presences in the quarry will draw attention to them, or somehow entice them to leave.
 If we send a soldier down there to inform them not to come out, the Colonel may notice the soldier.
 I trust you more than anyone else here, Sergeant.
 A working suggestion would be akin to Tensess's blessing right about now."